LuxAter/LuxAtrumStudio.github.io/source/_posts/Estl.md

 #include<estl/fuzz.hpp>
 ```

-The *fuzz* file implements an efficient stirng based fuzzy finder.
-Utilizing either Manhattin distance or Levenshtein distance calculations, the system determins the closest ``n`` matches to the input string in a vector of strings.
-It then returns that array sorted in order of closses distance.
+The *fuzz* file implements an efficient string based fuzzy finder.
+Utilizing either Manhattan distance or Levenshtein distance calculations, the system determines the closest ``n`` matches to the input string in a vector of strings.
+It then returns that array sorted in order of closeness distance.

 ## Json ##